-On November 29, 2021, the Company provided notice to the then holders of all of our 16,442,886 outstanding Public Warrants to purchase shares of our common stock that were issued under the warrant agreement as part of the units sold in our initial public offering, that we would be redeeming all of the Public Warrants for a redemption price of \$0.01 per Public Warrant on December 29, 2021 (the "Redemption").
+On November 29, 2021, the Company provided notice to the then holders of all of our16,442,886 outstanding Public Warrants to purchase shares of our common stock that were issued under the warrant agreement as part of the units sold in our initial public offering, that we would be redeeming all of the Public Warrants for a redemption price of \$0.01 per Public Warrant on December 29, 2021 (the "Redemption").
 In accordance with the warrant agreement, following delivery of notice of the Redemption, all of our Public Warrants could only be exercised on a cashless basis in lieu of being redeemed.
-On December 29, 2021, we completed the Redemption and the Public Warrants ceased trading on Nasdaq.
-A total of 16,357,872 Public Warrants were exercised on a cashless basis in lieu of being redeemed, resulting in net issuances of 6,079,966 shares of our common stock under such Public Warrants.
-The remaining 85,014 unredeemed Public Warrants were redeemed for a redemption price of \$0.01 per Public Warrant effective January 2022.
-The Private Warrants that are still held by the initial holders or their permitted transferees were not subject to the Redemption.
+On December 29, 2021, we completed the Redemption and the Public Warrants cased trading on Nasdaq.
+A total of 16,357,872 Public Warrants were exercised on a cashless basis in lieu of being redeemed, under such Public Warrants.
+The remaining85,014 unredeemed Public Warrants were redeemed for a redemption price of \$0.01 per Public Warrants.
+The remaining85,014 unredeemed Public Warrants were redeemed for a redemption price of \$0.01 per Public Warrants that are still held by the initial holders or their permitted transferees were not subject to the Redemption.